image of a knight is very strong in Western culture.

 In a very real sense, the image of

-a knight, his courtesy and fairness, his admirable strength adorned with
+a knight, reflecting courtesy and fairness, strength adorned with

-potential of the male gender.
-Here we find the essence of man, despite
+potential of humanity.
+Here we find the essence of noble ideals, despite

-his fallibility.
-Indeed, it is this contest between his ideals and
+our fallibility.
+Indeed, it is this contest between ideals and

 fallibility, always at leaning toward the former, that shapes